Councillors are regulated by our code of conduct, and an ethical framework overseen by the standards committee.

 - Standards bulletin issue 34, October 2018 (pdf / 325 KB)

-A Member’s conduct was recently found to have fallen below the standards expected by the County Council and the Monitoring Officer and Independent Person for Standards concluded that the Assessment Record should be published on our website.
-Please see a copy of the Assessment Record here. (pdf / 215 KB)
+A Member’s conduct was recently found to have fallen below the standards expected by the County Council and the Monitoring Officer and Independent Person for Standards concluded that the Assessment Record and a formal apology should be published on our website.
+Please see a copy of the apology (pdf / 97 KB) and the Assessment Record. (pdf / 215 KB)